Finfolk: Human abduction

 Unlike the "selkies" made famous by "The Great Silkie of Sule Skerry", the Finfolk are neither romantic nor friendly.
 Instead of courting the prospective spouse, Finfolk simply abduct them.
 Regarded as territorial and greedy, the Finfolk, in addition to their lust for humans, have a weakness for silver, including silver coins and jewelry.
 According to legend, a possible way to escape abduction is to exploit this Finfolk weakness by tossing silver coins away from oneself.
 The motivation for the amphibious abductions are inspired, in part, because marriage to a human is preferred over other Finfolk.

 To capture the unsuspecting human bride or groom, the Orkney Finfolk cunningly disguise themselves and their fins as other sea animals, plants or even as floating clothes.
 The Finfolk kidnapping attempt begins by approaching the prospective mate cautiously, floating ever closer, until it is possible to leap up and grab the victim.
 The Finmen often use another tactic, appearing in human form disguised as fishermen in a row boat, or a fishing boat propelled by oars.
 The Finwife prefers a more natural form, and often appears as a mermaid with long, flowing golden hair, snow-white skin, incredible beauty, and, sometimes, a long fish tail.
 In some stories, she has a beautiful voice like that of the Greek sirens.

 Married life

-Whatever the method of abduction, the hapless human captive is ferried away (often screaming) to the floating, and sometimes disappearing, mystical island of Hildaland, where the rest of one's days are spent performing rigorous duties as either the husband to the Finwife, or wife to the Finman.
+Whatever the method of abduction, the helpless human captive is ferried away (often screaming) to the floating, and sometimes disappearing, mystical island of Hildaland, where the rest of one's days are spent performing rigorous duties as either the husband to the Finwife, or wife to the Finman.
 Yet another compelling reason for Finfolk intermarriage with humans is that, should a Finwife marry a Finman, she loses both her beauty and mystical charm.
 As she ages (without a human husband), her ugliness increases in increments of seven years until she becomes the Finwife hag.